Loans - Student and Parent

 Does your package include a Direct Federal Stafford Loan?
 If you have never had a Federal Stafford Loan, you can complete the required Entrance Counseling and Master Promissory Note online.
 Please note that your loan cannot be processed until you have completed both the Entrance Counseling and Master Promissory Note.
 You will need your FAFSA PIN number to complete the Federal Direct Stafford Loan.

-First-time Federal Perkins and Nursing Loan borrowers need a valid FAFSA PIN to complete the application process.
-You may request a FAFSA PIN from the Department of Education.
-You will need to complete entrance counseling and a master promissory note:
+First-time Federal Perkins and Nursing Loan borrowers need to complete entrance counseling and a master promissory note:

 - Log on to ECSI's Web site at www.ecsi.net/prom30.

 - Provide your Social Security Number, last name, and date of birth.

 - Provide your PIN when requested on the Student Authentication Network page.

 - Most pages require that you accept the terms by checking a box at the bottom of those pages.

 - You must provide complete reference information for yourself, next of kin, and two additional references.
 Failure to complete all lines accurately will keep this loan from disbursing to your account.

 - PROMISSORY NOTE - Read completely.
 Electronically sign at the bottom of the promissory note page.
 The electronic signature includes a check-off box plus your full legal name.

 Previous borrowers of the Federal Perkins and Nursing Loans have completed a Master Promissory Note (MPN), which is good for all future borrowing.